shun60s/pytorch-prednet-practice/README.md

 - image format, from integer 0-255 to float 0-1.0
 - train data, sequence_start_mode from unique to all
 - ConvLSTMCell, sigmoid to hard_sigmoid
+- train learning rate, 0.001/0.0001 switch to use lr_scheduler
 - test data, last one to sequence
 - to add log output
 - to add cpu for function check.
 Actual train needs GPU.